cmancrypto/chain-registry-tracking/README.md

 repo_contents - tools to scrape directories/files in a repo and save to a CSV

-pull_requests - tools to scrape pull requests and saves to a CSV
+pull_requests - works, but not finished properly -  tools to scrape pull requests and saves to a CSV

 # main.py
 Used to notify of new dirs/files added to GitHub to track changes in Chain Registry.
 Running will save csv's into results folder

-Notification set to send difference between results folder and most recent run as updates
+Notification set to send difference between results folder and most recent run as an email

 Below example from main.py():